OSDC-Code-Maven/open-source-by-organizations/README.md

 ### Valid values

 Valid values for the `type` field can be found in the [config.yaml](config.yaml) file as the keys of the `org_types` section.

+## How to find more organization?

+1. On GitHub search for the name of a corporation we don't have in our list yet.
+1. Check if there is a github-organization that holds project belonging to this corporation
+1. Add the appropriate yaml file to our repository.

+1. There are several `issues` of our project with links to lists of universities, government institutions etc.

+1. On GitHub search for the names of countries, cities, municipalies, etc.

 ## Local development